isabelle-prover/isabelle-prover.github.io/_shortlinks/search.md

 ---
 redirect: https://search.isabelle.in.tum.de/
-description: Experimental search platform for Isabelle and the AFP.
+description: Pattern-based search platform for Isabelle and the AFP.
 ---